 Tunnels Code C: No restrictions except for goods likely to cause a large explosion and goods with a risk of medium explosion or large toxic gas or liquid release.

 Tunnel Code D: as for C, plus restrictions for goods with a risk of a large fire.

 Tunnel Code E: all regulated DG are prohibited other than UN nos.
 2919, 3291, 3331, 3359 and 3373

-Therefore, you can only enter a tunnel if the Tunnel Code of tunnel is earlier in the alphabet than the tunnel code of the goods.
+Therefore, you can only enter a tunnel if the Tunnel code of tunnel is earlier in the alphabet than the tunnel code of the goods.
 For example EG products the tunnel code is “E” this means that you can enter a tunnels with codes A, B, C or D but must not enter a tunnel if it has a code “E”.

-The pictures below show signs that could be displayed at the entrance to a tunnel or signs leading to a tunnel that indicate Dangerous Goods tunnel codes.
-The ones on the left shows a “C” tunnel code, its ok to enter with smoke and pyrotechnics.
-The ones on the right show an “E” tunnel code, Do Not Enter with smoke and pyrotechnics.
+The pictures below show signs that could be present at the entrance to a tunnel or signs leading to a tunnel that indicate Dangerous Goods tunnel codes.
+The ones on the left shows a “C” tunnel code, its ok to enter with EG products.
+The ones on the right show an “E” tunnel code, Do Not Enter with EG products.

 Preparation of the vehicle